David Sawers: Rationing the irrational - Health Insurance & Protection

 the headlines and, handily, a blank cheque from the Treasury.

-Once COVID-19 passes, as it shall, the NHS and its “hard-working” staff – you know, the ones that work MUCH harder than anyone in the private or third sectors – will gain all the plaudits, another blank cheque and lots of knighthoods for middle managers, MBEs for cleaning staff and cuddly toys, kisses, cuddles and elbow bumps for everyone else on the way.
+Once COVID-19 passes, as it shall, the NHS and its “hard-working” staff – you know, the ones that work WAY harder than anyone in the private or third sector – will gain all the plaudits, another blank cheque and lots of knighthoods for middle managers, MBEs for cleaning staff and kisses and cuddles (and elbow bumps) on the way.

 It would be tawdry of health insurance and protection providers to capitalise on the current COVID-19 mass hysteria in a similar way.